 Patients can now consult with doctors and refill medications without ever leaving the house.
-They can monitor their health through a sleek, fashion-forward watch, access their medical records, and more easily share pertinent information with those they trust.
-They can download mobile apps that help monitor their food intake and track their blood pressure.
-People, now more than ever, can take control of their own health.
+They can monitor their health through a sleek, fashion-forward watch, access their medical records, and more easily share pertinent information with their healthcare providers.
+They can download mobile apps that help monitor their food intake, measure their physical activity, and track their blood pressure.
+Individuals, now more than ever, can take control of their own health.

-It’s become clear: The only constant in public health is change.
-Because of that, the field needs new leaders with a population health perspective who understand the realities facing today’s patients, practitioners, and policy makers, and can apply emerging technologies to solve health disparities facing communities locally and abroad.
+Both healthcare and public health are rapidly changing, and new tools and technologies have enabled us to tackle issues that were once thought to be insurmountable t.
+For this reason, the field needs innovative leaders with a population health perspective who understand the realities facing today’s patients, practitioners, and policymakers, and can apply emerging technologies to solve health disparities facing communities locally and abroad.

-If you’re interested in becoming one of those leaders, earning a master’s in public health could be the next best step in your career.
+If you’re interested in becoming one of those leaders, earning a master’s in public health could be the best way to achieve your goal.

 Download Our Free Guide to Preparing for a Career in Public Health